mariotoffia/goasciidoc/README.md

   --version              display version and exit
 ```

-## Overridding Default Packge Overview
+## Overriding Default Package Overview
 By default `goasciidoc` will use _overview.adoc_ or _\_design/overview.adoc_ to generate the package overview.
 If those are not found, it will default back to the _golang_ package documentation (if any).

 It is possible to set other search paths for those document.
-The searchpath is relative the package path.
+The search-path is relative the package path.

 NOTE: That the path is a relative filepath i.e both directory and file.
 Directory may be omitted.